ailinzi/xianlinzi/Pooling-FAQ.md

 You can only advertise your pool in Keybase @chia_network.public#pools once a day.
 If you're spammy, mods will warn you and then ban you if you persist.

 ## Why shouldn't I join Hpool?
 Hpool has created their own version of Chia client that has no source code released with it.
 There is no telling what kind of malicious activity that client can do.
-Chia Network Inc discourages everyone from joining any pool that requires custom clients.
+Chia Network Inc discourages everyone from joining any pool that requires custom closed source clients.

 ## Why doesn't Chia run their own official pool?
 To run a good pool takes a lot of effort, and it's not Chia Network Inc core business.
 There's a strong ecosystem of pool developers and operators who would love to take on this challenge, so it just makes sense to allow the community to run pools.